Frantz Benjamin

-Frantz Benjamin is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
+Frantz Benjamin is a Canadian politician and poet, who was elected to the National Assembly of Quebec in the 2018 provincial election.
 He represents the electoral district of Viau as a member of the Quebec Liberal Party.
+He is the third vice-president of the MNA since the 29th of november 2022.

 Benjamin formerly served as a member of Montreal City Council and the chairman of the city council, representing the district of Saint-Michel in the borough of Villeray–Saint-Michel–Parc-Extension.
 Formerly associated with the Union Montreal political party, he resigned on October 30, 2012 in protest against the allegations of corruption surrounding mayor Gérald Tremblay at the Charbonneau commission hearings.
 He sat as an independent councillor until June 2013, when he reaffiliated with the new Équipe Denis Coderre.